Find answers to questions about RECOVER Clinical Trials

 Risks & Benefits

 We do not know if participants will benefit from taking part in a RECOVER clinical trial.
-The information learned from this research may help you, your loved ones, and other people with Long COVID in the future.
-Participants in RECOVER research can help:
+What we learn from this research may help participants, their loved ones, and other people with Long COVID in the future.

 • Their loved ones and community members learn why and how COVID and Long COVID affects people in different ways